 How To Add a Soundtrack in Tik Tok

-TikTok got its start with a very simple, and rather odd, idea: that young people would like to create and share short videos of themselves lip-syncing pop hits of the day.
-The truth is that if an investor had come to you or I with this idea, we would have had our dogs bite them and drive them off the property, and that is why you and I are not multibillionaire net business tycoons.
-TikTok exploded in popularity, first in China where the app got started as Douyin in 2016, before being cloned as TikTok for the non-Chinese market in 2017.
-(The company maintains two separate apps running the same software to comply with Chinese censorship rules.)
+TikTok got its start with a straightforward concept: creators would like to make and share short videos of themselves lip-syncing to music tracks.
+TikTok exploded in popularity, first in China, where the app got started as Douyin in 2016, before being cloned as TikTok for the non-Chinese market in 2017.
+The company maintains two separate apps running the same software to comply with Chinese censorship laws.

 Since its creation, TikTok (even without Douyin) has more than 500 million active users each month, and as of late 2018 had been downloaded more than 800 million times globally, with 80 million of those in the United States alone.
-As of late 2018, parent company ByteDance was valued at almost $80 billion.
-About 41 percent of the app’s users are under 25 years of age, making TikTok a huge presence in the youth market and fueling confidence about TikTok’s generational stability.
+The value of parent company ByteDance has reached $80 billion since 2019.
+About 41 percent of the app’s users are under 25 years of age, making TikTok a massive presence in the youth market and fueling confidence about TikTok’s generational stability.

-Although the video is the first thing that people perceive about a TikTok clip, the truth is that the audio track assigned to each video is probably responsible for more of the overall user experience.
-TikTok is still heavily oriented around lip sync and other music videos, for which the music is at least as important as the 3 to 15 seconds of video clip.
-While TikTok does have basic sound editing capabilities built into the smartphone app, in this article I will show you how to use more advanced tools to create richer and better produced soundtracks for your TikTok clips.
+Although the video is the first thing that people think about in a TikTok clip, the audio track assigned to each video is probably responsible for more of the overall user experience.
+TikTok is still heavily oriented around lip-sync and other music videos, for which the music is at least as important as the 3 to 15-second video clip.
+While TikTok does have basic sound editing capabilities built into the smartphone app, in this article, I will show you how to use more advanced tools to create more vibrant and better produced soundtracks for your TikTok clips.

 How Soundtracks Work

-Think about the music videos that you have undoubtedly seen with your favorite bands playing and singing their popular songs “live” on tape.
-Do you think that the video crew sets up microphones and records what the bands are doing, and then pastes that right in as the soundtrack of the video?
-No way.
-What usually happens is that on-set, a much-reduced and simplified version of the song is played over speakers so that the band can play along, getting the timing and beats down correctly.
-Then in post-production, the sound editor(s) take the recording of the band playing along and use it to sweeten up a prerecorded, polished version of the song.
+Think about the music videos that you’ve seen with your favorite bands playing and singing their popular songs “live” on tape.
+Do you think that the video crew sets up microphones and records what the band is doing, and then pastes that right in as the soundtrack of the video?
+There’s more to the process than recording; there’s a lot of editing involved.
+In post-production, the sound editors take the recording of the band playing and use it to master a prerecorded, polished version of the song.
 The end product sounds great, but it isn’t a recording of the band’s “live” performance, and it isn’t just them lip-syncing along, either.
 It’s a fairly heavily engineered synthesis.

-When you create a TikTok video, you can do a direct recording of your audio (usually you and/or your friends singing a song or something similar) and send it straight out onto the app unedited, raw, and untouched, and a lot of creators do just that.
-However, it’s also possible to adapt the techniques that the big bands and studios use, and to create a polished and perfect soundtrack for your video outside of the TikTok engine, then reintegrate it into the video clip before you upload.
-There are a number of advantages to this approach.
+When you create a TikTok video, you can do a direct recording of your audio (usually you and/or your friend are singing a song or something similar) and send it straight out onto the app unedited, raw, and untouched.
+A lot of creators do that as well.
+However, it’s also possible to adapt the techniques that the big bands and studios use, and to create a polished and perfect soundtrack for your video outside of the TikTok engine, then reintegrate it into the video clip before you upload it.
+There are several advantages to this approach.
 One is that you can get rid of any glitches or performance errors in post, either re-recording them or using audio software to fix them.
-The other big advantage is that you can completely eliminate the ambient background noise from wherever you recorded; unwanted background noise is the bane of audio production.
-I’m going to show you how to use the professional approach and create a beautiful soundtrack outside of TikTok.
+The other significant advantage is that you can eliminate the ambient background noise from wherever you recorded.

-Audio post-production is a huge professional industry, and there are people who get paid in the high six figures (if not more) to make the soundtracks to music videos, commercials, TV shows, and movies perfect (or at least much better).
-Sadly, unless your TikTok channel is getting literally millions of views, you probably cannot afford the services of one of those expert sound wizards.
-However, you can do a remarkably large percentage of what they can do, thanks to the many software tools that have become available for sound editing in the last twenty years or so.
+Audio post-production is essential to the entertainment industry.
+Sadly, unless your TikTok channel is getting millions of views, you probably cannot afford the services of one of those expert sound wizards.
+However, you can do a large percentage of what they can do, thanks to the many software tools that have become available for sound editing.

 - Have your MP3 file available on the device you’re using for the upload.